TheUnknownCylon/HadoopLang/README.md

 * Add a built-in type DONTCARE: _.
 This can for example be used to omit ``unused`` errors at places were variables must be defined (e.g. you are not interested in dict-keys).
 * More, or custom, input formats.
 * Adding custom types.
 For example have pre-defined datastructs (see example below).
 This will also involve serialization and de-serialization of these datastructs.
+* Better error reporting.
+Now default Hadoop errors are given.
+Hadoop errors are often difficult to interpret.
+A better error reporting mechanism may be built it, but this may come at the cost of lower performance (my idea is then: add try/catch blocks at points were errors are to be expected).

 Example for custom datastructs